TRUE BIBLE FAITH

 The Apostle Paul’s determination was to know Christ more than he did.
 Compare the attitude of Abraham and Paul with those of today who throw ten-dollar bills on the platform, hoping to get back a thousand dollars.
 There are “believers” who (according to them) can never suffer or be sick because they believe Christ loves them too much to permit them any kind of pain or inconvenience.

-If such are "raptured" it will be downward, I think.
+I think if such are “raptured”, it will be downward.

 We are in a huge doctrinal mess in America.
 Divine judgment is on the horizon because of abortion, and because we are permitting alien gods to enter our country under the guise of tolerance.
 Tolerance is stupidity when it causes us to act against our common sense.

 As for me, I have chosen to seek Christ every day with all the strength I have, with the intention of obeying Him whether I understand Him or not.

 Will you please join with me in this?
 We may not save our country, but we might save ourselves and our family.